 Conditions, Knee, Sports Injury

-Injuries are far from your mind when you’re trying to get your fastest time.
+Injuries are far from your mind when you’re trying to get your fastest time running.
 You’re concerned with your breath, control, pace and top speed.
-That’s what the runner is fixating on, to get as fast as they can go.
-So, what starts as a little ache following a long run or a fast sprint can be ignored.
+That’s what the runner is fixating on: to get as fast as they can go.
+So, what starts as a little ache following a long run or a fast sprint is often ignored.
+However, persistent knee pain may indicate patellar tendinopathy, also known as jumper’s knee.
+Patellar tendinopathy is an overuse injury caused by repetitive stress, particularly in sports that involve jumping or sprinting.
+This common overuse injury can escalate if ignored.

-You may not know that that pain can indicate something more severe, like patellar tendinopathy or jumper’s knee.
 Pain is your body telling you something is wrong, and pain in the patellar tendon is a sign that something isn’t right.
+This pain is often felt at the front of the knee, specifically at the front of the kneecap, highlighting the anterior aspect of the knee.

 So What Is Jumper’s Knee?

-Before we get into the condition, it’s worth understanding exactly what the patellar tendon is.
-Tendons connect your bones to muscle, and this tendon connects your kneecap to your shinbone.
-It’s an important piece of biological engineering, crucial for jumping, running, kicking, and anything that demands your leg moves hard and fast.
+Before we get into the condition, it’s worth understanding precisely what the patellar tendon is.
+Tendons connect your bones to muscles, and the patellar tendon connects your kneecap to your shinbone.
+Along with the quadriceps tendon and the patella, this tendon forms the knee extensor mechanism, which straightens the leg and is crucial for activities such as jumping, running, kicking, and any movement that demands your legs move quickly and forcefully.
+The fat pad, located just below the patellar tendon, also helps cushion and support the knee.

-Sometimes, too much movement too fast can be a bad thing.
-Over successive use, the patellar tendon can start to become damaged by repetitive stress.
-This starts microscopic and can begin as the dull ache mentioned before.
-Your body senses the damage and rushes to repair it.
+Sometimes, too much movement too fast may be a bad thing.
+Over time, the patellar tendon can become damaged through repetitive stress.
+This starts microscopically and can begin as the dull ache mentioned before.
+Your body senses the damage and responds by rushing to repair it.

 However, repeated usage makes it difficult for the body to generate healthy tendon tissue at a fast enough rate.
 The result?
 Scar tissue clogs up the tendon, making it stiff and swollen.
 Though the body is doing its best to help itself, if the runner isn’t resting, the tendon simply can’t recover fast enough, making it rigid and painful.

-Without attention or care, the knee joint will start feeling weak.
-Not only will bearing weights be complex, but it’ll also become difficult to stretch the leg out fully.
-At that state, the tendon may feel thick and, in another strange development, feel like it is split into different nodes when you feel the knee with your fingers.
+Without attention or care, the knee joint will begin to feel weak.
+Not only will bearing weight be complex, but stretching the leg fully will also be challenging.
+At that state, the tendon may feel thick and, in another strange development, feel like it is split into different nodes when you think the knee with your fingers.

 Patellar tendinopathy refers to pain and inflammation in the patellar tendon, typically due to overuse and stress on the tendon.
 Chronic patellar tendinopathy, on the other hand, indicates a prolonged, ongoing condition where the tendon has undergone degenerative changes, often accompanied by persistent pain and impaired function.
 The chronic form suggests that the injury has not healed properly over time and has become a long-term issue.